Geoff Barker, Managing Director, PM+D ARCHITECTS P/L (WA/NT)

 With a professional base in Landscape Architecture, Gay is concerned that planning and design solutions are systemic, concentrating on the relationships between elements, natural social and cultural processes.
 The fourth dimension of time and the construct of inter-generational equity are also critical, Gay is passionate that plans are not set out as 'blueprints' but as frameworks that have inherent triggers and 'feedback loops'.

-Peter Sugg, Urban Design Australia Conference (Queensland)
+Peter Sugg, Urban Design Australia Conference (QLD)

 experienced board member and serves on the advisory